How the original Ben Day dots got into the original American comics

 I will show much more detail on the Ben Day method, as used in letterpress, below.

 The classic American comic book of the 60s was in pamphlet form, typically 32 pages plus covers, and about 18 x 26 cm (7 x 10 inches) in size.
 This format originated in the 1930s, though back then the page count was typically 64 (see Part 7—The Birth of the Comic Book).

 As today’s birds descended from dinosaurs, so the comic book’s early ancestors were much larger beasts.
 The early Sunday sections had full-sized broadsheet newspaper pages, about 41 x 56 cm (16 x 22 inches).
 Below is a Sunday from 1902—a “jam” page by Frederick Opper, Rudolph Dirks and “Bunny” Schultze—shown with DC comics’ All American Men of War no. 89, dated February 1962.
 This isn’t Roy L’s copy of All American, but he certainly owned one at the time.

-The comic books had glossy covers which the Sunday sections lacked, but otherwise their paper, the methods used to print them, and the way their colours were created on the page were not very different.
+The comic books had glossy covers which the Sunday sections lacked, but otherwise their newsprint paper, and the methods used to print them, were not very different.